 However, I can’t help but think that there’s probably something missing in these guys’ marriages if they are approaching women who are not their spouses.
 Beyond the typical, cop-out “men are just designed to sow their oats” answer, I believe the reason driving their infidelity is because there is something which they need/want in a relationship, be it a physical, emotional, mental, or spiritual, but can’t get from their spouse or their marriage.
 And this leads them to seek for solace outside of their marriage.

 Now, I’m not trying to justify their behavior.
-Neither am I trying to condone cheating or say that it’s okay.
-(I just said that it’s not something that’s okay in my books.)
-I’m merely considering a possible reason why they are cheating (or trying to cheat), because it’s through understanding of the problem that we can arrive at a resolution, not through finger pointing and playing the blame game.
+Neither am I trying to condone cheating or say that it’s okay—I just said that cheating is not okay in my book.
+I’m merely considering a possible reason why they are cheating or trying to cheat, because it’s through understanding of the problem that we can arrive at a resolution, not through finger pointing and playing the blame game.

 I believe the reason why they cheat is because there is a gap that is festering in their marriage.
 This gap has probably been there for a while but has never been looked into.
 Cheating is merely a symptom, an effect, of a fundamental issue that has been plaguing the marriage/relationship.

 Unlike how the post may sound so far, my purpose of writing this isn’t to debunk the notion of marriage nor its value.

 In fact, I see merit in marriage.
 I see it as a beautiful union between two souls.
 I see it as a wonderful celebration of two people in love.
 I think love should be celebrated by everyone in as grandiose a fashion as possible, because it’s such a beautiful part of life.
 I do think that marriage should be something that one should work towards in life, if it is indeed what the person wants to have.